+2 02 337 789 71

 Pyramids and Sphinx on the Giza plateau; Egyptian Museum; Colossi of Memnon; Valley of the Kings and Queen Hatshepsut’s Temple

-Today you finally get to turn your dream holiday into a reality, Board your international Flight to the Land of the Pharaohs where one of our representatives will be waiting for you at the airport just before customs for any assistance needed before accompanying you on your private transfer to your chosen hotel.
-Enjoy your first evening in Cairo, settle in a relax before your adventure begins tomorrow.
+Once you arrive in Cairo, one of our representatives will be waiting for you at the airport just before customs for any assistance needed before accompanying you on your transfer to your chosen hotel.
+Enjoy your first evening in Cairo, settle in, relax before your adventure begins tomorrow.

 Meals: No meals.

-Enjoy your breakfast, our marvelous tour will begin with a visit to the fascinating Pyramids and Sphinx at the Giza Plateau, Prepare to be dazzled by its sheer size, an imposing, dominant figure lording it over the plateau.
-Your private guide will then lead the away to the Saqqara Necropolis where innumerable temples and tombs strewn across the sands are awaiting you.
-It’s at Saqqara where you will see Djoser’s famed Step Pyramid, the precursor, or prototype of Cheops.
+After breakfast, we visit the Pyramids and Sphinx at the Giza Plateau – prepare to be amazed by its size, an imposing, dominant figure lording it over the plateau.
+Your guide will then lead the Saqqara Necropolis where innumerable temples and tombs strewn across the sands are awaiting you.

-Later today, we hop on the overnight train and head to Luxor where our adventure continues, It is a slightly shaky ride but really cool and fun if you like trains.
+Later today, we hop on the overnight train and head to Luxor where our adventure continues.

 Meals: Breakfast, dinner

 Your arrival in Luxor is well-timed.
-At around 8 am, our local representative will be waiting to meet you on the quay and accompany you on your private transfer to your chosen hotel.
+At around 8 am, our local representative will be waiting to meet you on the quay and accompany you on your transfer to your hotel.

-Luxor is considered one of the world’s greatest open-air museums.
-It is the site of the ancient city of Thebes, the capital of the Pharaohs during the 10th and 11th Centuries BC.
+Luxor is the site of the ancient city of Thebes, the capital of the Pharaohs during the 10th and 11th Centuries BC.
 This afternoon we take you on a private guided tour around the Karnak temple complex, housing a multitude of temples, chapels, and pillars.
-It is just daunting and will leave you standing in awe by the richness of this place.

 At the end of your sightseeing, we will comfortably escort you back to your hotel to relax and enjoy the rest of your free evening.